 Niacin (nicotinic acid) in large amounts is sometimes used to lower low-density lipoprotein (LDL) cholesterol and triglyceride levels and to increase high-density lipoprotein (HDL) cholesterol levels.
 Symptoms may include flushing and, rarely, hepatotoxicity.

-Immediate- and sustained-release preparations of niacin (but not nicotinamide) may improve lipid levels.
+Immediate- and sustained-release preparations of niacin (but not nicotinamide) may affect lipid levels.
+However, whether niacin reduces risk of coronary artery disease and stroke is unclear.

 Hepatotoxicity may be more common with some sustained-release preparations.
 Some authorities recommend checking levels of uric acid, blood glucose, and plasma aminotransferases every 6 to 8 wk until the dose of niacin has been stabilized.